-In November 2014, the Airports Authority's Board is being asked to approve a new Use and Lease Agreement to become effective January 1, 2015.
+In November 2014, the Airports Authority's Board approved a new Use and Lease Agreement to become effective January 1, 2015.
 The new Use and Lease Agreement is a single agreement, but with a 10 year term for Reagan National, and a three year term for Dulles International.
 As did the expiring agreement, the new Use and Lease Agreement addresses the following core business issues: